 Hunter Killer summons a Hydralisk to attack a single target.
 The Hydralisk can be killed and can only attack the target if it has vision.
 If the target is killed or cannot be found, the Hydralisk will travel to the nearest lane and push for its remaining duration.
 It despawns after 8 seconds.

 Hunter Killer is a strong ability that deals a good amount of single-target damage.
 In lane, Zagara can completely zone out the enemy Hero simply by casting Hunter Killer on them.
 If they try to fight Zagara or the Hydralisk while it is active, they will take a significant amount of damage from the combination of the Hydralisk and Zagara's Basic Attacks.
-Instead, they will often run to the safety of their defenses causing the Towers to consume some ammo trying to kill the Hydralisk.
 This allows you to maintain unsurpassed lane control and apply pressure to the surrounding map objectives or structures.

 In team fights, Hunter Killer will go largely unnoticed, usually allowing it to deal damage for its full duration, although, it may die to significant AoE damage.
 Hunter Killer should be used on your primary target, and since the Hydralisk will not switch targets once it spawns, it is important to target the correct Hero.
 Note that the Hydralisk moves at about the same speed as a Hero, so it will struggle to keep up with fleeing Heroes, unless it is moving on Creep.
 There are several talent options for Hunter Killer variations presented at level 16.
 Which to choose will ultimately depend on Zagara's strategy for that particular match.
 Corrosive Saliva will greatly increase Hunter Killer's teamfight presence, while Mutalisk may prove more useful when sieging enemy defenses.